vincentchung932/CodeRoomProject/README.md

 # CodeRoom

 ## About
 CodeRoom is a online code storage project built with Spring.
-With OpenAI, CodeRoom allowed users to create their code just using some simple word.
-In addition, auto-annotation and time complexity calculator are also included in the project.
+With OpenAI, CodeRoom allowed users to create their code just using some simple words.
+In addition, auto-annotation and time complexity calculator built by AI are also included in the project.

 ![index](./screenshot/index_screenshot.JPG)